CoFlows/CoFlows-CE/README.md

 # CoFlows Community Edition

-**CoFlows Community Edition** is a polyglot compute engine that simplifies the development, hosting and deployment of powerful data-centric worflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **no boiler plate code** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and javascript.
+**CoFlows Community Edition** is a polyglot compute engine that simplifies the development, hosting and deployment of powerful data-centric worflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and javascript.
 Furthermore, functions written in any of these languages can call each other within the same process with full interop.

-Our **Community Edition** is a version of a commercial version that we have used in various Data science projects including:
+Our **Community Edition** is a version of our commercial codebase that we have used in various Data science projects including:
 * Algorithmic Trading
 * Vessel tracking and commodity trade flow projections
 * Macro-economic risk management
+* Global equity selection strategy simulations
 * Healthcare cost and clinical segmentation analysis on national data

 For more information visit https://www.quant.app